juice-shop/pwning-juice-shop/appendix/solutions.md

 2. If your browser offers pretty-printing of this minified messy code, best use this offer.
 In Chrome this can be done with the "{}"-button.
-3. Search for `score` and iterate through each finding to come across one that looks like a route mapping section:
+3. Search for `score` and iterate through each finding to come across one looking like a route mapping section:

    ![Route Mapping the the Score Board](/appendix/img/score-board_route.png)
 4. Navigate to http://localhost:3000/#/score-board to solve the